harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 1
 The number of secreted proteins of confidence level 4 is:
 6
+The number of TFs/TRs of confidence level 4 is:
+1
 The number of genes of confidence level 3 is:
 0
 The number of RxLRs of confidence level 3 is: